NYH32O99E1Lg/SmartCubeV1/Readme.md

 # SmartCube

-**SmartCube** is a compact and customizable project using the ESP8266 D1 Mini.
+**SmartCube** is a compact and customizable desk toy using the ESP8266 D1 Mini.
 It features a rechargeable power supply, three input buttons, an SSD1306 OLED display for user interface, and a piezo buzzer for sound.

 ---